 For a period of at least 120 days, beginning 30 days after the public announcement of awards under this NOFA, HUD will provide a debriefing related to their application to requesting applicants.
-A request for debriefing must be made in writing or by email by the authorized official whose signature appears on the SF424 or by his or her successor in office, and be submitted to the point of contact in Section VII Agency Contact(s), below.
+A request for debriefing must be made in writing or by email by the authorized official whose signature appears on the SF-424 or by his or her successor in office and be submitted to the POC in Section VII Agency Contact(s), below.
 Information provided during a debriefing may include the final score the applicant received for each rating factor, final evaluator comments for each rating factor, and the final assessment indicating the basis upon which funding was approved or denied.

 VII.
-Agency Contacts.
+Agency Contact(s).

 HUD staff will be available to provide clarification on the content of this NOFA.
-Questions regarding specific program requirements for this NOFA should be directed to the point of contact listed below.
+Questions regarding specific program requirements for this NOFA should be directed to the POC listed below.
+Name:

-Susan A. Wilson (202) 402-4500
+Susan A. Wilson